example42/puppet-tp/README.md

 It is intended to be used in modules that operate at an higher abstraction layer (local site modules, profiles and so on) where we assemble and use different application modules to achieve the setup we need.

+The expected user is a SysAdmin who knows how to configure his|her applications and wants a quick way to manage then without the need to "study" and include in the local modulepath a dedicated module.

 ## Provided Resources

 Tiny Puppet provides the following defines:

 - ```tp::install```.
-It just installs an application and starts its service, by default
+It installs an application and starts its service, by default
 - ```tp::conf```.
-It allows to manage configuration files of an application with whatever method possible for files (as an ERB template, as an EPP template, via the fileserver, managing directly its content...)
+It allows to manage configuration files
 - ```tp::dir```.
-Manages the content of a directory, either sourced from the fileserver or from repositories of most common VCS tools (Git, Mercurial, Subversion, Bazaar, CVS)
+Manages the content of directories
 - ```tp::stdmod```.
 Manages the installation of an application using StdMod compliant parameters
 - ```tp::line```.
 (TODO) Manages single lines in a configuration file
 - ```tp::repo```.
 (WIP) Manages extra repositories for the supported applications
 - ```tp::concat```.
 (WIP) Manages file fragments of a configuration file
 - ```tp::instance```.
 (TODO) Manages an application instance
 - ```tp::puppi```.
-(WIP) Puppi integration (Don't worry, fully optional)
+Puppi integration (Don't worry, fully optional)

 ## Prerequisites and limitations